 If no was a necklace I would always wear it around my neck

 No helps me to understand my limits by becoming knowledgeable on my strengths and weaknesses; so that I will not overburden myself or engage in situations that I have no expertise.
 The word no helps me to protect my walk with God while guarding my heart with all diligence in order to understand my purpose in life and consistently protect what I value.
 No enables me to build my emotional muscles so that I may resist the accepted norm, as I consider the choices I have and soundly evaluate the consequences.
 If no was a necklace I would always wear it around my neck as constant reminder on the need to empower myself, protecting my principles and faith in Christ.
 This precious word helps in setting healthy boundaries with myself and others.

 No is a tough choice

 A friend shared a story of a fourteen year old girl who was in a relationship with a fourteen year old boy.
 This girl threatened to run away, if her mother did not let the boyfriend move in with them.
 The mother lacked the courage to say no. It was hard to make the tough choice.
 Instead she agreed to her daughter’s request.

 The writer is the CEO/Founder -Pinnacle of Praise Show an outreach wing of Pinnacle of Praise Ministries.
 She is the Host of Pinnacle of Praise Show(TV) and In the Wings of our Stories(Radio) and the Author of a Woman of Influence: Empowered by God.
-She is a Professional Counselor, a conference & Motivational Speaker and addresses topics on Emotional and Spiritual Stability.
+She is a Minister, a Professional Counselor, a conference & Motivational Speaker and addresses topics on Emotional and Spiritual health.